ehsong/ehsong.github.io/_pages/research.md

 My last research agenda lies in understanding how China interacts with multilateralism, notably human rights regime and the security regime.
 I am also interested in examining correlates of China's soft power, measured by world-wide survey data on global views of China such as the [Sinofon](https://sinofon.cz/surveys/) and social media data.

 * Song, E. E. and Joanne Yang.
-How China Violates International Human Rights Law: Evidence from CIRI and UPR Database (1982-2011).
-Under Review.
+How China Violates International Human Rights Law: Evidence from CIRI and UPR Database (1982-2011). revise and resubmit.

 * China's Maritime Disputes and Domestic & International Signaling